umasivakumar232/School_District_Analysis/README.md

       *  The % passing math dropped from 93.27% to 66.91%,
       *  The % passing reading dropped from 97.30% to 69.66%
       *  Overall passing % dropped from 90.94% to 65.07%

+ * Since our top schools was calculated based on Overall passing % ,Thomas High School should drop from top 5 to bottom 5
+ * However for our analysis we have replaced the % math scores, % reading scores and % overall scores in our per_school_summary_df with Thomas High 10-12th scores for most of  our analysis hence the impact here is negligible

+ * The gradewise math and reading score DataFrames were affected as 9th grade did not have an scores to show

+ * The impact on other DataFrames like the spending bins summary, school size summary and school type summary were negligible